cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 easier to program.
 These two strategies are outlined below:

-1. Increase the symbol's scope by declaring and initializing it on a line that precedes the enclosing try-block and changing original declaration to a simple assignment -- this strategy is also sometimes used to fix similar scoping issues with variables declared in if-statements and loops.
-If you are able to extend the variable's scope to line that uses the symbol, then the compiler will be able to find it.
+1. Increase the symbol's scope by declaring and initializing it on a line that precedes the enclosing try-block and changing the original declaration to a simple assignment -- this strategy is also sometimes used to fix similar scoping issues with variables declared in if-statements and loops.
+If you can extend the variable's scope to the line that uses the symbol, then the compiler will be able to find it.
 This strategy does come at a cost:

    * The code that uses the variable after the try-catch cannot and should not assume the code in the try-block is ever executed as a thrown exception may cause it to get skipped.
-For example, if you initialize a reference variable to `null` prior to a try-catch and reassign it to something that's not `null` within the try-block, then the code after the try-catch needs to account for the possibility that the variable was never reassigned and is still `null`.
+For example, if you initialize a reference variable to `null` before a try-catch and reassign it to something that's not `null` within the try-block, then the code after the try-catch needs to account for the possibility that the variable was never reassigned and is still `null`.
 If it does not, then it runs the risk of throwing an unchecked `NullPointerException`